Erich Rudorffer: Flying the Messerschmitt Me 262

 JG 7 "Nowotny" was the first operational jet fighter wing in the world and was named after Walter Nowotny, who was killed in action on 8 November 1944.
 Nowotny, a fighter pilot credited with 258 aerial victories and recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub, Schwertern und Brillanten), had been assessing the Messerschmitt Me 262 jet aircraft under operational conditions.
 JG 7 "Nowotny" was equipped with the Me 262, an aircraft which was heavily armed and faster than any Allied fighter.
 General der Jagdflieger (General of the Fighter Force) Adolf Galland hoped that the Me 262 would compensate for the Allies' numerical superiority.
 On 12 November 1944, the Oberkommando der Luftwaffe (OKL—Air Force High Command) ordered JG 7 "Nowotny" to be equipped with the Me 262.
 Galland appointed Oberst Johannes Steinhoff as its first Geschwaderkommodore (wing commander).

 In the winter of 1944 Rudorffer was trained on the Me 262 jet fighter.
-In February 1945, he was recalled to command I. Gruppe JG 7 "Nowotny" from Major Theodor Weissenberger who replaced Steinhoff as Geschwaderkommodore.
-Rudorffer claimed 12 victories with the Me 262, to bring his total to 222.
-His tally included 136 on the Eastern Front, 26 in North Africa and 60 on the Western Front including 10 heavy bombers.
+On 14 January 1945, he was recalled to command I. Gruppe JG 7 "Nowotny" from Major Theodor Weissenberger who replaced Steinhoff as Geschwaderkommodore.
+By 12 February, Rudorffer had twelve operational aircraft and every pilot had converted to the Me 262.
+Lacking was experience with close formation flying and low-level navigation using FuG 16 Z and FuG 25a.
+In early March, I. Gruppe was still based at Brandenburg-Briest.
+Rudorffer claimed ten heavy bombers flying the Me 262, seven of which were downed in April 1945.